grittypuffy/storyforge/README.md

 ## Features

+1. **Multiple Project Creation:** Users can create and manage multiple writing projects simultaneously.
+Each project includes customizable outlines, character descriptions, and AI-generated suggestions to help guide the development of the story.

+2. **AI-Assisted Writing:** StoryForge incorporates AI features that provide intelligent suggestions, plot ideas, character traits, and dialogues, aiding writers in refining their stories.
+These AI suggestions help to overcome writer’s block and improve the overall narrative flow.

+3. **Project  Management:** StoryForge includes a built-in deadline management system, allowing users to set specific timelines for their projects.
+Writers can track progress, set milestones, and manage their writing schedule effectively to meet deadlines.

+4. **Open standards for story creation:** StoryForge uses open standards like Markdown, allowing writers to create and structure their stories in a flexible, easy-to-use format.
+Markdown ensures that formatting remains clean and consistent across different platforms.

+5. **Export to EPUB:** Writers can easily export their completed projects into Epub format, ensuring compatibility with e-readers and making it easy to share or publish stories digitally.

+6. **Offline Functionality:** As an offline tool, StoryForge ensures complete privacy and security of users' work, without the need for internet connectivity, making it ideal for writers who value discretion and offline work environments.

 ### Text Generation
 Powered by OpenVINO and models like Phi-3-mini-128k-instruct-int8-ov, the tool excels in generating text that aligns with the writer’s style and story context.